 Employees pay for the services they elect with payroll deductions.

 Advantages of Electing Voluntary Benefits

-In addition to the pluses we listed above, employees also win with voluntary benefits because they’ll pay less for the services they choose through your program than they would seeking them on their own.
+In addition to the pluses we listed above, employees also win with voluntary benefits because they’ll pay less for the services they choose through your program than they would be seeking them on their own.